ATTILA RICHARD LUKACS | LAWRENCE PAUL YUXWELUPTUN

 Lawrence Paul Yuxweluptun lives and works in Vancouver, BC.
-His work will be on view at the upcoming exhibition at the National Gallery of Canada SAKAHAN: International Indigenous Art.
-Recent exhibitions include Vancouver Art Gallery (2012) Shore, Forest, and Beyond: Work from the Audain Collection; Contemporary Art Gallery of Vancouver (2010) Neo-Native Drawings and Other Works: Lawrence Paul Yuxweluptun; Lawrence Paul Yuxweluptun: Colour Zone, Plug In ICA, Winnipeg (2001) and Lawrence Paul Yuxweluptun: Born to Live and Die on Your Colonialist Reservation, Morris and Helen Belkin Art Gallery, Vancouver (1995).
-Recent group exhibitions include Challenging Traditions, McMichael Canadian Art Collection, Kleinberg, Ontario (2009); Transporters: Contemporary Salish Art, Art Gallery of Greater Victoria (2008); and Beyond Beads and Feathers: Recent Work by Six Contemporary Native American Artists, Portland Art Museum, Oregon (2002).
+A forthcoming retrospective of his work will be on view at MOA, UBC in 2016.
+Recent exhibitions include: Belkin, UBC WITNESSES: Art and Canada’s Indian Residential Schools(2013); National Gallery of Canada SAKAHAN: International Indigenous Art; Vancouver Art Gallery (2012) Shore, Forest, and Beyond: Work from the Audain Collection; Contemporary Art Gallery of Vancouver (2010) Neo-Native Drawings and Other Works: Lawrence Paul Yuxweluptun; Lawrence Paul Yuxweluptun: Colour Zone, Plug In ICA, Winnipeg (2001) and Lawrence Paul Yuxweluptun: Born to Live and Die on Your Colonialist Reservation, Morris and Helen Belkin Art Gallery, Vancouver (1995).